sous-chefs/kafka/README.md

 * only tested on Vagrant boxes.
 * intended to be used by wrapper cookbooks.

-## Status

-The `master` branch is currently highly unstable as there are quite some changes while transitioning from `0.8.0-beta1` to the quite newly released final `0.8.0` version.
-Use with caution (and certainly not in a production environment).

 ## Requirements

 This cookbook does not depend on any specific cookbooks, but it requires that